Sobeston/zig.guide/chapter-0.md

 ```
 ###### (note: make sure your file is using spaces for indentation, LF line endings and UTF-8 encoding!)

-Use `zig build-exe main.zig` to build.
-An executable called main will appear in your current working directory, which you may run.
+Use `zig run main.zig` to build and run it.
 In this example `Hello, World!` will be written to stderr, and is assumed to never fail.